 - Bring snacks such as dried fruit, nuts, sweets, energy bars and powdered energy mix for the water in your day pack.

 - Toiletries should not be much more than a toothbrush, tooth paste, deodorant, wet wipes, and toilet paper.
 Most operators provide soap, but porters supply just enough water to wash your face.
-Our staff recommends a nail brush and a nail cutter to keep toenails short.
+Our team recommends a nail brush and a nail cutter to keep toenails short.
 Remember a light travel towel.
 Anything else will not dry.
 For women: bring what you need as the altitude can influence your monthly cycles.

-- Cameras and their batteries are severely impaired by cold and altitude.
+- Cameras and their batteries are severely impaired by cold and high altitude.
 Bring spare batteries and memory cards.